Greece Moments Greece Moments

 Typical landscape on Limnos

-Between mid-July and early September, the island really comes alive and tourists fill the numerous beaches.
-All those who are outside the “limnic summer”, you have Limnos almost to yourself, even if one or the other restaurant remains closed.
+Between mid-July and early September, the island truly comes to life and tourists fill the numerous beaches.
+Those who visit outside of the “Limnos summer” have the island almost to themselves, even if the occasional restaurant remains closed.

 limnos strände griechenland

-Lonely dream bays on Limnos
+Secluded dream bays on Limnos

-#1 Walking tour of Myrina
+#1 Tour of Myrina

 kastro myrina limnos nacht

-The Floating Fortress of Myrina
+The floating fortress of Myrina

 kastro myrina festung limnos

-View over the castle complex
+View of the castle complex

-Cobbled streets and mansions
+Cobbled alleys and mansions

 myrina limnos lemnos griechenland

-The island’s capital with a beautiful sandy beach
+Island’s capital with a beautiful sandy beach

 limanaki myrina limnos

-The small port “Limanaki” of Myrina
+The small harbor “Limanaki” in Myrina

 myrina limnos manos beach

-Chilling at Manos Beach in Myrina
+Chilling at Richa Nera Beach in Myrina

 #2 The Little Sahara of Limnos